gsortan/e-commerce_storefront/README.md

 - HeroUI

 ## 🛠️ Getting Started
-Create an account through Clerk authentication and then you can access the store to purchase items.
+Create an account through Clerk authentication sign-up and then you can access the store to purchase items.
 A Stripe test card number you can use for the checkout is: 4242 4242 4242 4242

 ## Installation